Yainer Diaz Preview, Player Props: Astros vs. Yankees

-Yainer Diaz, with a slugging percentage of .450 in his past 10 games -- including two home runs -- will be in action for the Houston Astros against the New York Yankees, with Carlos Rodon on the mound, September 1 at 8:10 PM ET.
+Yainer Diaz, with a slugging percentage of .436 in his past 10 games -- including two home runs -- will be in action for the Houston Astros versus the New York Yankees, with Luis Severino on the mound, September 2 at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Red Sox.
+In his last game he had a one-hit performance (1-for-4) against the Yankees.

 Yainer Diaz Game Info & Props vs. the Yankees